skypjack/entt/docs/md/signal.md

 ## Runtime arguments

 The `delegate` class is meant to be used primarily with template arguments.
-However, as a consequence of its design, it can also offer minimal support for runtime arguments.<br/>
+However, as a consequence of its design, it also offers minimal support for runtime arguments.<br/>
-When used in this modality, some features aren't supported though.
-In
+When used like this, some features aren't supported though.
+In particular:
-particular:

 * Curried functions aren't accepted.
 * Functions with an argument list that differs from that of the delegate aren't